kukkels/vrchat-extension/README.md

 ### Worlds page
 - Fix bug that causes friends not to show if one of them is in a private world
-- See what worlds your friends are in and how many people are in that instance
+- See the instance that your friends are in and the other people in that instance
-- See who of them are in the same instance

-## Using/Developing
+## Installing/Developing from source
 Install [node.js](https://nodejs.org)

 Run the following inside the project folder